High-contrast random composites: homogenisation framework and new spectral phenomena: Homogenised operator and its spectrum

 where the second term may be interpreted as the averaged resonant/anti-resonant contribution of the individual inclusions.
-We emphasise the importance of the above formula: in order to calculate $\b(\l)$ one does not need to know $b(\cdot,\l)$ on $\O$, but only its realisation $b (T_x \omega,\lambda)$ for a single typical $\o$. \end{remark}
+We emphasise the importance of \eqref{sasha103}: in order to compute $\b(\l)$ one does not need to know $b(\cdot,\l)$ on $\O$, but only its realisation $b (T_x \omega,\lambda)$ for a single typical $\o$. \end{remark}